Brownfield, Texas

+History

+In 1903, town promoters W. G. Hardin and A. F. Small purchased the county's central lot, platted the site, and named the town after the Brownfield ranching family.
+To boost chances of becoming the county seat, they granted a lot to every county voter.

+The town's early years saw the construction of essential structures, including the courthouse, school, and churches.
+Hill's Hotel became the first business, housing the inaugural post office.
+On June 28, 1904, Brownfield secured the county seat designation, narrowly defeating Gomez in an election.
+The Brownfield State Bank opened in 1905, serving multiple counties and parts of eastern New Mexico.

+Brownfield was incorporated in 1920.
+Oil wells became operational in 1941, diversifying the town's economic landscape.
+In 1967, Minnie Hazel "Skip" Bowman, began producing a boxed edition of the card game Skip-Bo in Brownfield.

 Geography

 According to the United States Census Bureau, Brownfield has an area of 6.3 sqmi, 0.32% of which is covered by water.

 Brownfield lies in the center of Terry County, in the southern portion of the South Plains and Llano Estacado.
 The city rests on a windblown deposit called the Blackwater Draw Formation, which is underlain by a thick layer of caliche, referred to locally as the "caprock".
 Beneath the caliche layer lies fluvial deposits called the Ogallala Formation, which contains a portion of the Ogallala Aquifer.
 The Caprock Escarpment, about 50 miles east, forms a precipitous drop of about 1000 ft and exposes various geologic layers.
 In early days, climbing the Caprock Escarpment was not easy for horse-drawn covered wagons.